-- 2. Which two to three priorities are most significant?
-How are they different than past priorities?
-Do they seem courageous or bold? - 3.
-What's missing from these priorities?
+- 3. What's missing from these priorities?
 (For example: considering Indigenous communities, understanding role of climate change, etc.) - 4.
 What's a way you could push that minister to go further, or do better, based on this letter?

-Discussion Questions 彘
+Discussion Questions

-• Who benefits from each mandate letter?
+- Who benefits from each mandate letter?
 Who does not?
-Who is missed, and what does that mean for the individuals or communities not mentioned in mandate letters?

-• How do we know they will follow through on these priorities?

-• How do these inform advocacy?
-Is there a way for us to push, or challenge, based on what you're observing?

-• How far do they go?
+Who is missed, and what does that mean for the individuals or communities not mentioned in mandate letters? - · How do we know they will follow through on these priorities? - How do these inform advocacy?
+Is there a way for us to push, or challenge, based on what you're observing? - How far do they go?